dgaydukov/cert-aws/files/sa.md

 You can attach multiple EBS to single EC2, but single EBS can only be attached to 1 EC2.
 EBS allows to create point-in-time snapshots (backup) and store them in s3.

-IOPS vs Throughput
+IOPS vs Throughput vs Bandwidth
 * IOPS - number of read/write operations per second
     * General Purpose SSD (gp2)
     * Provisioned IOPS SSD (io1)
 * Throughput - number of bits read/written per second
     * Throughput Optimized HDD (st1)
     * Cold HDD (sc1)
+* Bandwidth - pipe, throughput - water running through pipe

 EBS Volume Types
-* SSD (frequent read/write operations with small I/O size)
-* HDD (large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS
+* HDD (large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS - has a platter and actuator arm that moves around platter and read/write (just like cd player) since to read/write arm should have a lots of movement - it's bad for high I/O
+* SSD (frequent read/write operations with small I/O size) - like a flash card, no moving parts

+Since you can't encrypt volume after you attached it to ec2, so in order to create encrypted volume for running ec2 you have to
+1. take snapshot of unencrypted volume
+2. create copy and tick `encryption option`
+3. create ami from encrypted snapshot
+4. run new ec2 from created ami & remove current ec2

 ###### Amazon EC2 local instance
 Similar to EBS, but located on the same machine as EC2 (EBS connected through network), available only during lifetime of EC2.
 So it's not durable, once EC2 instance stop/restart/fail all data would be lost.

 ###### Amazon CloudFront
-CloudFront is a CDN (content delivery network) - that speed up the distribution of your data using edge locations.
+CloudFront is a CDN (content delivery/distribution network) - that speed up the distribution of your data using edge locations.
 When user request content, CF use nearest edge location and deliver cached version, it's faster that transfer data directly from data center.
 If content not in cache, CF retrieve it directly from s3 or HTTP and cache it.
 CF is not durable storage, it's just an edge cache.
 To work with CF you should create origin server (s3 in case of static content, ec2 - dynamic).
 Then you add you origin server to CF, and CF generate link for you.